biorelated/biorelated.github.io/README.md

-The source code for the biorelated blog.
+The source code for the [http://www.biorelated.com](biorelated blog).